This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 National parks are great for anyone with a disability because they provide accessibility at every location.
 The Americans with Disabilities Act and other laws require that these federally-funded parks are accessible.

-The goal of the National Park Service is to make its activities, programs, and parks as accessible to those with disabilities as anyone else to ensure as much integration as possible.
-The Park Service is currently in the middle of a five-year strategic plan to make the parks even more accessible.
-The parks are also free to any American with a permanent disability.[2]
+The National Park Service aims to make its activities, programs, and parks as accessible to those with disabilities as anyone else to ensure as much integration as possible.

 There is also information about visual and audio assistance and contacting the park accessibility coordinator, who can provide more information and any needed accommodations.